-Given an encoding of a TSP instance (a graph) and a certificate (a list of all cities in the order they are visited) and a bound B,
+Given an encoding of a TSP instance (a graph) and a certificate (a list of all cities in the order they are visited).

-- · check that each city is in certificate exactly once - · check that the start city is also the end city - check that total distance ≤ B
+- check that each city is in certificate exactly once check that the start city is also the end city - check that total distance ≤ B

-All can be done in O(n) time, so TSP $\in$ NP.
+All can be done in O(n) time, so $TSP \in NP$ .